aplumley12/Introduction-to-C-Plus-Plus/Functions/Functions.md

 ```
 Here, we can see that `exampleFunction()` is the function name and that the keyword `void` indicates that it has no return values.
 Additionally, notice how the parameters are written just like variable declarations.
 Keep in mind that a function call in C++ must include an
-argument for each parameter, i.e., there are no optional parameters.
+argument for each parameter, i.e., there are no optional parameters (Functions in C++).

 Below is an example function that takes in the user's name as a parameter and prints a greeting to the terminal.